 In their collection, you’ll find non toxic bedroom furniture, non toxic futon frames, as well as organic sofas.
-They proudly use USDA and GOTS certified cotton in their organic furniture and bedding.
+They proudly use USDA and GOTS certified cotton in their organic furniture and bedding, which are free from toxic flame retardants.
 They have something for everyone in the family, from crib mattresses for your baby to a bed for your fur baby.
-They offer a unique, nontoxic, handmade dog bed.
+They also offer a unique, nontoxic, handmade dog bed.

 At Furniture Pipeline, you can also buy metal pipes and fitting to create your own DIY designs.
-Be sure to check their eco-friendly furniture collection.
+Be sure to check their eco-friendly furniture collection free from flame retardants.

 Simbly is a US-based, eco-friendly furniture company specializing in non toxic dining tables, coffee tables and benches.
 Their material is solid hardwood (FSC certified) plywood that uses soy-based, formaldehyde-free glue.
 These modern tables are easy to assemble and disassemble, durable and completely safe for you and your family, as they contain no toxic chemicals.

 They have a goal to become a climate-positive company.
 This is hard to achieve for any company, but they are already taking steps towards reaching that goal.
 These are steps like using eco-friendly materials, partnering with One Tree Planted, local manufacturing, space-efficient shipping, and more.